d2l-ai/d2l-en/chapter_recurrent-neural-networks/lang-model.md

 $$p(x_1,x_2, \ldots, x_T).$$

 Language models are incredibly useful.
 For instance, an ideal language model would be able to generate natural text just on its own, simply by drawing one word at a time $w_t \sim p(w_t|w_{t-1}, \ldots, w_1)$.
-Quite unlike the monkey using a typewriter, all text emerging from such a model would pass as natural language, e.g. English text.
+Quite unlike the monkey using a typewriter, all text emerging from such a model would pass as natural language, e.g., English text.
 Furthermore, it would be sufficient for generating a meaningful dialog, simply by conditioning the text on previous dialog fragments.
 Clearly we are still very far from designing such a system, since it would need to *understand* the text rather than just generate grammatically sensible content.

 Nonetheless language models are of great service even in their limited form.
 For instance, the phrases *'to recognize speech'* and *'to wreck a nice beach'* sound very similar.
 This can cause ambiguity in speech recognition, ambiguity that is easily resolved through a language model which rejects the second translation as outlandish.
 Likewise, in a document summarization algorithm it's worth while knowing that *'dog bites man'* is much more frequent than *'man bites dog'*, or that *'let us eat grandma'* is a rather disturbing statement, whereas *'let us eat, grandma'* is much more benign.